STORY: Why'd You Leave Me on this Mountain

 And I talked for something like an hour.
 Until nothing else came to mind.
 Then he asked, “What else?”

 I said, “I think that’s it. . . except. . .”
 And I remembered more.
-“I do things, when I’m hidden in little crevices when no one is watching, but I feel like you’re disappointed with me because I can’t stop.
+“I do things, when I’m hidden in little crevices when no one is watching, I think and say things I would never let others hear, and I eat these little plants that I know aren't good for me, but I feel like you’re disappointed with me because I can’t stop.
 And you blame me for that?!
 And . . .”
 I continued.
 I finished and he asked me ‘what else?’ several more times and I told him more until, after what seemed like two more hours, he said, “What else?”
 And I could only respond, “You know, Lord.”
 I knew he remembered more of my history than I did.
 I knew he knew all of it.

 He nodded and said, “Yes, I do know all of you.”
 And then he said, “Do you know my other name?”